chas-academy/u10-business-idea-grupp-4-movies/README.md

 - seed the tables with `./vendor/bin/sail artisan db:seed`

 ### Angular
-Frontend is generated with angular CLI, so a good idea to install it `npm install -g @angular/cli`
+To run frontend commands Angular CLI is required.
+Install with `npm install -g @angular/cli`
 - clone this repo
-- cd frontend
+- `cd frontend`
 - install dependencies `npm install`
 - create .env file `cp .env.example .env`
 - make sure your `API_URL` in `.env` is correct and connected to the backend